elliotsymons13/devenvironment/README.md

 # Purpose
 Provide a personalised utility for syncing my own dotfiles between development machines, VMs as well as performing initial system setup for new environments.
+Setup is two stage. `dev-env-setup.sh` sets up a clean Gnome dev environment to my taste.
+Optionally, `i3-setup.sh` can be used to add i3wm as an alternative window manager, again configured to my tastes.

 # Warnings
 There are several limitations in it's current state:
  - Tested only on Ubuntu 20 and 18, using bash shell
+   - Requires a computer using amd64 CPU (e.g. 'normal' Intel CPU), or some setup elements will fail
- - Does not support hdpi displays well
+ - Does not support hdpi displays well for i3 use
  - Does not directly support OLED displays (brightness will be locked on full)
+   - A slightly awful helper script system is a work in progress
  - (The above two can be mitigated when running in a VM using host settings)

 # Usage
-Follow these instructions to configure the development environment on an Ubuntu 18LTS or 20 host.
+Follow these instructions to configure the development environment on an Ubuntu 18LTS or 20LTS host.
 It has been roughly tested on each.
-The system must be installed as described below, in the $HOME directory.
+The system must be installed as described below, **in the $HOME directory**.
 This will ensure dotfiles sit 'in place' and are used normally.

-Install Ubuntu into VM/host as desired.
+1) Install Ubuntu into VM/host as desired.
 Login.
 Run the GUI software updater to completion or not at all (to avoid dpkg lock conflicts).
 Restart as prompted and login again.

-Now run the following commands to run the script. **Note that the script assumes it is run from it's own location (relative filepaths).**
+2) **Then** run the following commands to run the script.

+**Note that the script assumes it is run from it's own location (relative filepaths).**
 The below first sets up `config` as an alias allowing for git commands to be used to sync dotfiles between machines and Github.
 This process was based on an [attlasian tutorial](https://www.atlassian.com/git/tutorials/dotfiles) adn a [stackoverflow answer](https://stackoverflow.com/a/18999726)
 ```bash
 alias config='/usr/bin/git --git-dir=$HOME/.devenv/.git --work-tree=$HOME'